Winter War: Soviet intentions

 Hungarian historian István Ravasz wrote that the Soviet Central Committee had set out in 1939 that the former borders of the Tsarist Empire were to be restored, including Finland.
 American political scientist Dan Reiter stated that the Soviets "sought to impose a regime change" and thus "achieve absolute victory".
 He quoted Molotov, who had commented in November 1939 on the regime change plan to a Soviet ambassador that the new government "will not be Soviet, but one of a democratic republic.
 Nobody is going to set up Soviets over there, but we hope it will be a government we can come to terms with as to ensure the security of Leningrad".
 According to Russian historian Yuri Kilin, the Soviet terms encompassed the strongest fortified approaches of the Finnish defences for a reason.
 He claimed that Stalin had little hope for such a deal but would play for time for the ongoing mobilisation.
 He stated the objective as being to secure Finland from being used as a staging ground by means of regime change.

 Others argue against the idea of a complete Soviet conquest.
 American historian William R. Trotter asserted that Stalin's objective was to secure Leningrad's flank from a possible German invasion through Finland.
 He stated that "the strongest argument" against a Soviet intention of full conquest is that it did not happen in either 1939 or during the Continuation War in 1944 even though Stalin "could have done so with comparative ease".
 Bradley Lightbody wrote that the "entire Soviet aim had been to make the Soviet border more secure".
 In 2002, Russian historian A. Chubaryan stated that no documents had been found in Russian archives that support a Soviet plan to annex Finland.
 Rather, the objective was to gain Finnish territory and to reinforce Soviet influence in the region.

-Another American historian Stephen Kotkin also shares the position that the Soviet Union did not aim for annexation.
+American historian Stephen Kotkin also shares the position that the Soviet Union did not aim for annexation.
 He points out the different treatment Finland was given, compared to the Baltics: unlike the pacts of mutual assistance that the Baltics were pressured into, resulting in their total Sovietization, the Soviets demanded limited territorial concessions from Finland, and even offered land in return, which would not have made sense if full Sovietization was intended.
-And according to Kotkin, Stalin seemed to be genuinely interested in reaching an agreement during the negotiations: he had personally attended six of the seven meetings with the Finns, and had multiple times reduced his demands.
+Also, according to Kotkin, Stalin seemed to be genuinely interested in reaching an agreement during the negotiations: he had personally attended six of the seven meetings with the Finns, and had multiple times reduced his demands.
 However, mutual mistrust and misunderstandings would mar the negotiations, producing an impasse.